 Established in 1965, the Equal Employment Opportunity Commission (EEOC) takes its mandate from several legislative points, namely Title VII of the Civil Rights Act.
-But even though most Americans are familiar with the acronym, they may not fully understand the various roles and functions the EEOC fulfills in American life.
-Below, we’ve compiled five of the most vital roles of this commission to educate even the most casual reader.
+Even though most Americans are familiar with the acronym, they may not fully understand the various roles and functions of the EEOC.
+Below, we’ve compiled six of the most vital roles of this federal agency to educate even the most casual reader.

 Related Resource: Entry Level Human Resources Jobs

 Perhaps the most important role of the Equal Employment Opportunity Commission is enforcing federal laws regarding non-discrimination in the workplace.
 The EEOC is the first line of defense for the working body politic.
 These laws prevent workplace discrimination based on:

 - ethnicity/national origin